 Allstate costs, on average, $1,910 per year with $250,000 in dwelling coverage.

 It’s more expensive than the US average.

-In addition, if you compare rates with other insurers in the same league as Allstate, Allstate still comes out on top as having the highest premium.
+In addition, if you compare rates with other insurers in the same league as Allstate, Allstate still comes out as having the highest premium.

 Allstate Homeowners Insurance Options

-Allstate offers three different options for you to buy homeowners insurance: the basic plan, the standard option, and the enhanced package.
+Allstate offers three options for buying homeowners insurance: the basic plan, the standard option, and the enhanced package.

-Together, the tiered structures can make the process of choosing the coverage you need more personalized while keeping things simple.
+Together, the tiered structures can make choosing the coverage you need more personalized while keeping things simple.

-It saves you from piecing together all the extra coverages you might need if you don’t have time to go at it alone.
+It saves you from piecing together all the extra coverages you might need if you don’t have time to do it alone.

 In addition, each tier helps you decide on the cost you are willing to spend on a policy.

 A basic homeowners insurance property protects both your home and the property within it.